openframeworks/ofBook/chapters/OOPs!/chapter.md

     public: // place public functions or variables declarations here

-    // methods, equivalent to specific functions of your class objects void setup();	//setup method, use this to setup your object's initial state void update();  // update method, used to refresh your objects properties void draw();    // draw method, this where you'll do the object's drawing
+    // methods, equivalent to specific functions of your class objects void setup();	// setup method, use this to setup your object's initial state void update();  // update method, used to refresh your objects properties void draw();    // draw method, this where you'll do the object's drawing